cloudio-project/cloudio-endpoint-python/README.md

 Python endpoint (IoT device) library for [cloud.iO](https://cloudio.hevs.ch).

-The endpoint has been tested with python version 2.7.x.
-The code is developed to support also python version 3.x, but has not been tested.
+The endpoint has been tested with python version 3.x.
+Support for python version 2.7.x has been removed since v1.0.0.
+If you still run python v2.x, please use version v0.2.15 of this library.

 ## Introduction